ssmubc/Multi-Agent-Quantum-Materials-Assistant/README.md

 ## Credits

-This application was architected and developed by [Sharon Marfatia](https://www.linkedin.com/in/sharon-cs/).
+This application was architected and developed by [Sharon Marfatia](https://www.linkedin.com/in/sharon-cs/) with project assistance by Anya Ameen.
 Thanks to the UBC Cloud Innovation Centre Technical and Project Management teams for their guidance and support.

 ## License